Ready to increase your revenue?

 Now, let’s look at a few of the other reports.

-Note that we won’t cover all of them here because there are a lot, but we’ll cover some popular ones.
+We won’t cover all of them here because there are a lot, but we’ll cover some popular ones.

 This report can be (quite) surprising for brands.